kiboschool/course-programming-2/src/lessons/data/exercises.md

 ## Setup

 Click Open Project here to get a copy of the code.
-We will be adding to the weather API example!
+Just like the videos, we will be adding to the weather API example!

 <!-- link to https://github.com/kibo-programming-2-jan-23/show-weather-from-api-exercise -->